-Examination of the data for where, in terms of location at test relative to location at study (stationary, displaced), revealed two clusters of participants with significant activity in different sets of electrodes.
+Examination of the data for where---location at test relative to location at study (stationary, displaced), revealed two clusters of participants with significant activity in different sets of electrodes.
 The data for these groups of electrodes are presented separately.
 Five participants contributed 3-7 (mean 4.6) frontocentral electrodes (see Figure 7D).
-R2 values indicate that displacing the studied image at test has its peak impact on frontal activity between 300-600 ms after stimulus onset (Figure 7A, red line), with p values pointing to the most significant influence occurring near 600 ms (Figure 7B).
+R2 values indicate that displacing the studied image at test has its peak impact on frontal activity between 300-600 ms after stimulus onset (Figure 7A, red line), with p-values pointing to the most significant influence occurring near 600 ms (Figure 7B).
 Recognition trials in which the item was displaced from its original location had more negative amplitudes than trials in which the image was stationary (Figure 7C).

 Fifteen participants contributed 1-4 (mean 2) left-parietal electrodes that responded to the where---location at test relative to location at study manipulation (see Figure 7E).
 These electrodes had significant overlap with those used to examine the left-parietal old new effect.
 Maximal influence was reach approximately 700 ms after stimulus onset (Figures 7A and 7B, black lines), with displaced trials having more lower amplitudes than stationary trials (Figure 7C).